jac0bbennett/click-style/README.md

 Click Style is a simple but good looking and helpful jQuery plugin.
 It styles the way a button looks when clicked automatically

 ## Usage
-Put the jquery file and the css file(optional) into your website directory.
+Put the jquery.clickstyle.min.js and clickstyle.css(optional) into your website's directory.

 In your jquery script add: